nus-cs2113-AY2324S1/tp/docs/team/Cazh1.md

    Implemented skeleton class for Parser for other teammates to use.
 I refactored Parser such that only relevant parameters are passed into commands when executing.
 This removes bloat from the Command class and leaves the work to the Parser class.
    <br><br>
 3. **Command**<br>
    Implemented skeleton class for Command for other teammates to use.
-I refactored most Command classes such that only relevant parameters are passed into commands when executing.
+I refactored existing Command classes such that only relevant parameters are passed into commands when executing.
    <br><br>
 4. **Order**<br>
    Implemented class for Order, OrderList, Sales and Chef.
 These classes are accessed by Pantry and Menu for features relating to Orders and Sales, accounting for 1/3 of the application features.